cucumber/docs/content/docs/gherkin/step-organization.md

 * Increased scalability with reusable steps.
 * More understandable tests.

-You can handle other behaviours, like *validating a webpage, clicking a button, etc.*, the same way.
+You can handle other behaviours, like *validating a web page, clicking a button, etc.*, the same way.

-{{% text "java,kotlin" %}}We suggest taking a look at the [Factory Design Pattern] (https://refactoring.guru/design-patterns/factory-method) as well.{{% /text %}} Using [Data Tables](/docs/cucumber/api/#data-tables) for providing inputs to steps helps increase maintainability and understandability.
+{{% text "java,kotlin" %}}We suggest taking a look at the [Factory Design Pattern] (https://refactoring.guru/design-patterns/factory-method) as well.{{% /text %}}
+Also, using [Data Tables](/docs/cucumber/api/#data-tables) for providing inputs to steps helps increase maintainability and understandability.